 I bought a used car through a private sale.
 The man who sold the car lied about its condition and guaranteed that it would pass inspection.
 When I questioned him on guaranteeing NH inspection, he then had a mechanic back him up.
 He had me meet him at the mechanic shop, and the mechanic said he...
 Read more »

 You could call your local police department, and the Attorney generals office and file a complaint, they could investigate the allegation and if the mechanic did in fact pass a car and give you an inspection sticker illegally, take away his ability to give them out, fine him, or even charge him...Read more »

 I looked over the rules and I don't see them in there either.
 You can file a motion to dismiss for failure to state a claim for which relief can be granted and state the same reasons you stated here.
 He might be using old rules that have been updated and no one ever called him on it.
 The...Read more »

 a portion of a garage into an apartment.
 I was paid in full for the work I performed.
 Plaintiff filed suit claiming that an inspection was performed and the work was failed.
 I obtained a copy of the building inspector file and found that she lied about the inspection and that the work on the...
 Read more »

 I was told the car was safe, it had a current inspection sticker.
 Brought it to meineke after purchase to find out the entire rear frame and control arms are rotted out, one was broken the other was about to go.
 This car was not at all safe to be driven and could have killed me and possibly others...
 Read more »

 He doesn't HAVE to pay anything until a Court orders him to.
 If the A/C is really that old, it's probably not worth much and I find it unlikely that someone would file a lawsuit (and pay a filing fee) for such a small amount.
-Even if they did file a lawsuit, they'd need to prove negligence or...Read more »
+Even if they did file a lawsuit, they'd need to prove...Read more »

 You may want to check the New Hampshire Statutes for discovery requirements in small claims cases..